bogdanstoicasn/openbook-reader/README.md

 - Power traces width: 0.3mm

+- Power traces were routed without vias to ensure low impedance and reliable power delivery.

 - Signal traces width: 0.15mm

 - No routing under ESP antenna

 - 2 layers PCB with 2 ground planes

-- All components TOP Layer
+- All components on TOP Layer

 ## Testing and Debugging